TYPO3-Documentation/t3docs-wiki-migration/output_pages/Apache2Typo3Webdav.rst

 ====================================

-This HowTo describes the installation and configuration for WebDAV usage on a Linux Debian [outdated wiki link] (sarge) system.
+This HowTo describes the installation and configuration for WebDAV usage on a Linux `Debian </Category:Debian>`__ [deprecated wiki link] (sarge) system.
 All software used and required is also available for Windows.
 So this tutorial should be pretty much the same.

 What you get (after working through this)
 -----------------------------------------